 Examination of policies and programs developed to cope with various social problems.
 Emphasis will be placed on analysis of existing programs and policies and the formulation of alternative policies.
 Attention will be given to policy change through organizational and legislative action.

 Continuation of social work practice sequence with focus on skills development for macro-level social work practice and an understanding of macro-systems using the ecological perspective as a framework.
-Community and organization intervention strategies are presented with emphasis on the development of a social work frame of reference.
+Community and organization intervention strategies with emphasis on the development of a social work frame of reference.
 Focus on institutional racism, institutional discrimination, and the importance of recognizing these functions within society.